coracle-social/pomade/README.md

 Go implementation of BIP-340 FROST signatures including trusted key dealer and DKG flows, compatible with the @cmdruid/frost typescript implementation.

 See [the readme](frost-taproot-go/README.md) for configuration and deployment.

+### pomade-signer-go

+Go signer server with bbolt storage.

+See [the readme](pomade-signer-go/README.md) for configuration and deployment.

 ## License